Skip to main content

 • Rotation Method - The method to use when rotating the target user’s password.

 • Login as Root - Infisical will use the administrator credentials provided in the SMB Connection to rotate the target user’s password.
+This is the recommended method for most use cases.

 • Username - The target Windows username whose password will be rotated.